Sylvia Plath: Career and marriage

-Beginning in October 1962, Plath experienced a great burst of creativity and wrote most of the poems on which her reputation now rests, writing at least 26 of the poems of her posthumous collection Ariel during the final months of her life.
-In December 1962, she returned alone to London with their children, and rented, on a five-year lease, a flat at 23 Fitzroy Road—only a few streets from the Chalcot Square flat.
+Beginning in October 1962, Plath experienced a great burst of creativity and composed most of the poems on which her reputation now rests, writing at least 26 of the poems of her second collection Ariel, which would be published posthumously (1965 in the UK, 1966 in the US) during the final months of her life.
+In December 1962, she returned alone to London with their children and rented, on a five-year lease, a flat at 23 Fitzroy Road—around the corner from her previous flat at Chalcot Square.
 William Butler Yeats once lived in the house, which bears an English Heritage blue plaque for the Irish poet.
 Plath was pleased by this fact and considered it a good omen.

-The northern winter of 1962–1963 was one of the coldest in 100 years; the pipes froze, the children—now two years old and nine months—were often sick, and the house had no telephone.
-Her depression returned but she completed the rest of her poetry collection, which would be published after her death (1965 in the UK, 1966 in the US).
-Her only novel, The Bell Jar, was published in January 1963, under the pen name Victoria Lucas, and was met with critical indifference.
+The winter of 1962–1963 was one of the coldest on record in the UK; the pipes froze, the children—now two years old and nine months—were often sick, and the house had no telephone.
+Her depression returned but she kept on writing poetry, which would be published after her death.
+Her only novel, The Bell Jar, was published in January 1963 under the pen name Victoria Lucas and was met with critical indifference.

 Final depressive episode and death

-Before her death, Plath tried several times to take her own life.
-On August 24, 1953, she overdosed on sleeping pills, then, in June1962, she drove her car off the side of the road into a river, which she later said was an attempt to take her own life.
+Before her death, Plath tried at least once to take her own life.
+On August 24, 1953, she overdosed on sleeping pills.
+In June 1962, she drove her car off the side of the road into a nearby clearing, after learning about Hughes' and Wevill's affair.
+The poetry critic and Plath's friend Al Alvarez always maintained that Plath told him it was a suicide attempt, but another friend claimed that Plath herself described the incident as "not a conscious suicide but a blind destructive urge over which she had no conscious control" and Hughes himself told Alvarez that it was a minor accident due to a "feverish blackout".

-In January1963, Plath spoke with John Horder, her general practitioner, and a close friend who lived near her.
+In January 1963, Plath spoke with John Horder, her general practitioner.
 She described the current depressive episode she was experiencing; it had been ongoing for six or seven months.
-While for most of the time she had been able to continue working, her depression had worsened and become severe, "marked by constant agitation, suicidal thoughts and inability to cope with daily life".
+While for most of the time she had been able to continue working, her depression had worsened and become severe, "marked by constant agitation, suicidal thoughts and inability to cope with daily life."
 Plath struggled with insomnia, taking medication at night to induce sleep, and frequently woke up early.
-She lost 20pounds (9 kg).
+She had lost 20 pounds (9 kg) in a short time.
 However, she continued to take care of her physical appearance and did not outwardly speak of feeling guilty or unworthy.

 Horder prescribed her an anti-depressant, a monoamine oxidase inhibitor, a few days before her suicide.
-Knowing she was at risk alone with two young children, he says he visited her daily and made strenuous efforts to have her admitted to a hospital; when that failed, he arranged for a live-in nurse.
-Commentators have argued that because anti-depressants may take up to three weeks to take effect, her prescription from Horder would not have taken full effect.
+Knowing she was at risk with two young children, he made strenuous efforts to have her admitted to a hospital; when that failed, he arranged for a live-in nurse.